AryanSinCel/Zomato/README.md

 *   **Profile Update** : User can update the profile.

 *   **Veg Mode** : User can toggle between veg mode.

+*   **Country Selection** : User can select coountry based on the country dial code will appear.

 Technologies Used